VainF/Torch-Pruning/README.md

 <div align="center">
 <img src="assets/intro.png" width="45%">
 </div>
-Torch-Pruning is a pytorch toolbox for channel pruning.
-Different from existing pruning-by-masking functions in pytorch (unstructured), this toolbox removes entire channels for acceleration.
-This tool will automatically detect and handle layer dependencies during pruning.
-Without too much human effort, Torch-Pruning is able to handle various network architectures such as DenseNet, ResNet, and Inception.
+Torch-Pruning is a pytorch toolbox for neural network pruning.
+Different from the pruning-by-masking functions in pytorch (unstructured), this toolbox removes entire channels for acceleration.
+Torch-Pruning will automatically detect and handle layer dependencies during pruning.
+Without too much human effort, it is able to handle various network architectures such as DenseNet, ResNet, and Inception.

 ### **Features:**
 * Channel pruning for neurual networks.